marcostoll/processwire3-twiggify/Twiggify/README.md

 gather the configured wire fuel contents.
 By tapping into this hook you may add, remove, change any keys from the gathered context, or by-pass Twiggify's implementation at all.

-Use this as an simple example to add enable the Twig debug extension.
+Use this as a simple example to add enable the Twig debug extension.

     namespace ffe\ProcessWire3;